-- Second order differential equation \rightarrow two initial conditions. - Units of ω_0 are $[\omega_0] = s^{-1}$. - Notice the minus sign!
+- Second order differential equation → two initial conditions. - Units of ω_0 are $[\omega_0] = s^{-1}$. - Notice the minus sign!
 This is a very important minus sign!!!
-It quarantines that the oscillator returns back - oscillates, instead of running away. - Notice the simple structure of the equation - the second derivative of a function is LINEARLY proportional to the function itself. - Notice, that you can read the frequency of the oscillations directly from the equation - the frequency of oscillation is simply a square root of the proportionality coefficient (without the minus sign).
-This is a unique property of the harmonic oscillator.
-It does NOT depend on initial conditions!
-For any other oscillations the frequency DOES depend on the initial conditions! - The general solution is where A and B are arbitrary constants. $A = C \cos \phi$, $B = -C \sin \phi$, $C = Ce^{i\phi}$.
+It quarantines that the oscillator returns back - oscillates, instead of running away. - Notice the simple structure of the equation - the second derivative of a function is LINEARLY proportional to the function itself. - The general solution is where A and B , or C and φ are arbitrary constants, which must be found from the initial conditions.